What is Positive Behavioural Management (PBM)?

 There are many forms of physical intervention training, however here at M&D Care, we follow the PBM ABMU model of physical intervention.
 PBM ABMU is the only training that puts all national and local policy guidance into practice in this training package, and is accredited by BILD.
 The training also covers the role of Active Support and PBS.
 In order to ensure safety and best practice, staff receive a refresher in PBM ABMU yearly, and as and when required refreshing in a particular move notified via staff meetings.
 In addition to this, we operate on a policy of “no touch”; with exception to personal care, and hand on hand support to teach new skills.
 All staff who train in PBM ABMU will have gone through the M&D Induction (with a focus on PBS and Active Support), received online PBS and Active Support Training (BILD accredited), and attended the 2-day Active Support workshop.

-Senior Support Worker and PBM ABMU Trainer
+Acting Manager and PBM ABMU Trainer